bslevin/Cook-With-Us/README.md

 ### Scope Plane
 > The website should have a Navigation menu that is consistent across all devices.
-> The website should have a message for the user explaining what is on offer.
+> The website should have a message for the user explaining what it is.
 > The website should encourage the user to scroll and find out more about the bussiness.
 > The website should include information regarding each course.
 > The website should give the user a way of sellecting each course through a form.